Dogo Onsen Front Page > Dogo Onsen’s History, Spring Quality, and Charm

 Alkaline hot spring water is very gentle on the skin, making it ideal for spa and beauty treatment.

 The temperature of the hot spring water pumped up from 18 sources is 20–55℃, which is then adjusted to about 42℃ by blending the water from the sources.
 You can feel the effects of the spring water as it is not reheated, and no water has been added.

 Dogo Onsen is one of Japan’s few onsen with hot spring water direct from the source with no reheating or added water.

-The Shinrokaku cupola atop the roof of the 3-tiered Dogo Onsen Honkan is fitted with giyaman glass windows.
+The Shinrokaku cupola atop the roof of the 3-tiered Dogo Onsen Honkan makes the Japanese style building more elegant.
+The surrounding shoji-type windows are fitted with giyaman glass and glow red at night, which is something special in the night sky of the onsen town.
 The Tokidaiko drum suspended from the ceiling is sounded on 3 occasions each day to mark the time of day.
-The drum is struck 6 times at 6:00 a.m., 12 times at noon, and 6 times at 6:00 p.m.
-Adding to the special onsen atmosphere, the sound of the Tokidaiko has been designated one of the 100 Soundscapes of Japan.
+The drum is struck 6 times at 6:00 a.m., 12 times at noon, and 6 times at 6:00 p.m., adding a special onsen atmosphere.
+The sound of Tokidaiko has been designated one of the 100 Soundscapes of Japan.